SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     The ``objc`` attribute is also implicitly added in the following cases:

+    * The declaration is a nongeneric subclass of a class that has the ``objc`` attribute or of a class that is defined in Objective-C code.
-    * The declaration is an override in a subclass and the superclass's declaration has the ``objc`` attribute.
+    * The declaration is an override in a subclass, and the superclass's declaration has the ``objc`` attribute.
     * The declaration satisfies a requirement from a protocol that has the ``objc`` attribute.